 Sourcing vegetable tanned lamb leather in India

-All the leathers we use for our bags and leather products made in our Indian workshop, are sourced from local tanneries in India, meaning that the leather originates from nearby regions of the workshop making the bags.
-We only accepts leathers from LWG certified tanneries.
-LWG is short for 'Leather Working Group'.
+All the leathers we use for our bags and leather products made in our Indian workshop are sourced from local tanneries in India, meaning that the leather originates from nearby regions of the workshop making the bags.
+We only accept leathers from LWG certified tanneries.
+LWG is short for 'Leather Working Group.'
 This certification means that the tanneries are bound to follow strict environmental compliances given by The Leather Working Group (LWG).

 Leather Working Group certified tanneries are committed to improving environmental stewardship within the leather manufacturing industry.

-This includes improving the Leather supply chain, traceability, chemical management, water consumption, pollution ect.
+This includes improving the Leather supply chain, traceability, chemical management, water consumption, pollution, etc.

 Every leather has its own unique story to tell and can be typically be traced back to the slaughterhouses and sometimes all the way back to the farms.
 The leathers sourced from India can trace back to the slaughterhouses originating from the Indian region Rajasthan.
 This is close to New Delhi, where the tannery and the workshop are located.
-Pros of using locally sourced leathers minimize the co2 emission and supports the local economy.
+Using locally sourced leather minimizes the co2 emission and supports the local economy.